 If this recess is not there, your jig will be glued on to the frame, and you don’t want that.

-Jig 4 | Sanding Board
+Jig #4 | Sanding Board

-I use it so much in my workshop that I definitely find it worth recommending.
+I use it so often in my workshop, that I definitely find it worth recommending.

-Jig 5 | Vertical Drilling Jig
+Jig #5 | Vertical Drilling Jig

 Have you ever had to drill into a workpiece that didn’t fit under your drill press?

-Then this simple jig is the solution.
+Then this simple jig is the solution you need!